Kyiv Metro Bridge

-The Metro Bridge (Міст Метро, /uk/) is the first metro bridge, part of the Brovarsky prospect spanning across the Dnieper River in Kyiv, the capital of Ukraine.
+The Metro Bridge (Міст Метро, /uk/) is the first metro bridge, part of the Brovarskyi prospect spanning across the Dnieper River in Kyiv, the capital of Ukraine.
 It was engineered by G. Fuks and Y. Inosov and constructed in 1965 with the expansion of the Kyiv Metro system.
 The bridge is used for both the Sviatoshynsko-Brovarska Line of the metro and for automobile traffic.

 Overview

 The bridge is 683 m long, 28.9 m wide and 20 m above the river.

 It consists of two spans as it links the Venetsiiskyi Island as well as the left and right banks.
 The larger span consists of an elevated central Metro deck and side automobile decks on separate, lower spans.
 Both the Metro and automobile paths have a distinct arched contour.
 This was because the Metro line continues into the hill of the right bank with the Dnipro station.

 The smaller span is called Rusanivskyi Bridge, which links the Venetsiiskyi Island with the left bank.
 It is a conventional, level span, with two northern traffic lanes and a southern Metro path.